 All are available to GoodTherapy.org therapist members at no additional cost.
 If you haven't already, join us today!

-1.5 CE credits will be provided by GoodTherapy.org for attending this Web Conference in its entirety.
-GoodTherapy.org is approved as a continuing education provider by the National Board for Certified Counselors (NBCC) and the California Board of Behavioral Sciences (BBS).
+1.5 CE credits will be provided by GoodTherapy.org for attending this web conference in its entirety.
+GoodTherapy.org is approved as a continuing education provider by the California Board of Behavioral Sciences (BBS).
+Course meets the qualifications for 1.5 hours of continuing education credit for MFTs and/or LCSWs as required by the California Board of Behavioral Sciences.
+GoodTherapy.org is an NBCC-Approved Continuing Education Provider (ACEPTM) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
+GoodTherapy.org solely is responsible for all aspects of the program.
 GoodTherapy.org is approved by the American Psychological Association to sponsor continuing education for psychologists.
 GoodTherapy.org maintains responsibility for this program and its content.

 In short, participants will be able to listen to the event by calling in to our teleconference center.
 Prior to the event, all participants will be sent an email with instructions on how to login to the teleconference center.
 This event will include lecture, interaction, and question and answer periods.